DylanDeman/ShopFloorApp_Java/README.md

 </persistence>
 ```

 This project uses the seeding from the [JS backend](https://github.com/DylanDeman/ShopFloorApp_JS_BE), so it is important to run the migration in that first.
+Because of this, use the same database as in the Javascript application.